 Deputy Secretary John Porcari is chairing the intermodal task force, which consists of senior DOT leadership.
 In addition, DOT has convened a working group from across the modal administrations to identify opportunities for intermodalism and eliminate barriers to it.

 The Task Force has worked to identify and coordinate highway, transit, and rail projects near airports.
 Some members of the task force evaluated the pool of highly rated projects submitted for consideration under the Department’s Transportation Investment Generating Economic Recovery (TIGER) program and brought the very best airport-related projects to the Secretary’s attention.
-As a result, the TIGER program is funding important efforts to improve transit connections to the major airports in Dallas/Ft.
+As a result, the TIGER program is funding important efforts to improve transit and highway connections to the major airports in Dallas/Ft.
 Worth, Chicago, and Seattle, as well as to airports in Montana and Ohio.

 DOT is working with the airports community to identify tangible goals to encourage and increase intermodal options for airports.